BenjaminLindeen/monty_hall/README.md

 ## Simulation Overview

-This program runs the Monty Hall scenario a million times to determine which strategy – staying or switching – wins more often.
+This program runs the Monty Hall scenario ten million times to determine which strategy – staying or switching – wins more often.

 ## Features